Skip to content Skip to main navigation Report an accessibility issue

 Here are some other examples of plagiarism:

-• You take ideas about a historical event from a history professor’s blog and do not provide credit for those ideas in your history paper.
+• You take ideas about an event from a history professor’s blog and do not provide credit for those ideas in your history paper.

 • You find a journal article with data accumulated by scientists about Japanese honeysuckle and use it as your own data in a biology paper.